Trump tweeted an image from a spy satellite, declassified document shows

 But aerospace experts quickly determined it was photographed using one of America's most prized intelligence assets: a classified spacecraft called USA 224 that is widely believed to be a multibillion-dollar KH-11 reconnaissance satellite.

 Now, three years after Trump's tweet, the National Geospatial-Intelligence Agency (NGA) has formally declassified the original image.
-The declassification, which came as the result of a Freedom of Information Act request by NPR, followed a grueling Pentagon-wide review to determine whether the image could be shared with the public.
+The declassification, which came as the result of a Freedom of Information Act request by NPR, followed a grueling Pentagon-wide review to determine whether the briefing slide it came from could be shared with the public.

-Many details on the original image remain redacted – a clear sign that Trump was sharing some of the U.S. government's most prized spy images on social media, says Steven Aftergood, specialist in secrecy and classification at the Federation of American Scientists.
+Many details on the original image remain redacted – a clear sign that Trump was sharing some of the U.S. government's most prized intelligence on social media, says Steven Aftergood, specialist in secrecy and classification at the Federation of American Scientists.

 "He was getting literally a bird's eye view of some of the most sensitive US intelligence on Iran," he says.
 "And the first thing he seemed to want to do was to blurt it out over Twitter."